Broccoli-Unchained/BROCU-miner/README.md

 - IF SOLO MINING it is necessary to fill the mining account (it is an Ethereum account) with a small amount of ether.
 - Typically 0.005 eth is good enough to get started.
 The ether is used for gas to make function calls to the token smart contract when your miner finds a solution to the Proof of Work.
 - When the gas is spent that means that you have found a solution!
 If you were the first to find it, you will be rewarded with $BROCU tokens.
 (See the block explorer for typical gas prices at the current moment.)
+- $BROCU can be mined on ETH Mainnet, BSC, Base, Mantle, WorldChain, Polygon, OP Mainnet, ETH Sepolia, Base Sepolia, BSC Testnet and OP Sepolia.
+Ensure you have the correct rpc node set before starting.
+- $BROCU Mainnet and Testnet versions have different contract addresses, make sure the correct one is set before starting.